cyrus-and/gdb-dashboard/README.md

  * Single GDB init file.

+ * Write the dashboard to the main GDB console or to an external file/TTY.

  * Interaction with GDB using the native [Python API][api].

  * Several default modules are included to address the most basic